 Finally, more and more fathers are involved in shared parenting.
 Some are residential parents.
 The stigma on non-custodial mothers is decreasing.
 There are support groups for such mothers (Mothers Without Custody), which provide support for the initial period of loss and grief.
 They can generate ideas for parenting from a distance, and they also encourage mothers in career development and help them start new social relationships.

-This article was adapted with permission from What About the Children?
+This article has been adapted with permission from What About the Children?
 A Simple Guide For Divorced/Separated And Divorcing Parents (CDE, eighth edition, 2011) by Donald A. Gordon (Ph.D.) and Jack Arbuthnot (Ph.D.).
-Based in Athens, OH, the Center for Divorce Education (CDE) is a non-profit corporation founded in 1987 by a consortium of attorneys and psychologists.
-The CDE is dedicated to advocating for children and helping parents to minimize the harmful effects that divorce and separation has on children. www.divorce-education.comBack To Top
+Based in Athens, OH, the Center for Divorce Education (CDE) is a non-proﬁt corporation founded in 1987 by a consortium of attorneys and psychologists.
+The CDE is dedicated to advocating for children and helping parents to minimize the harmful effects that divorce and separation has on children.
+More information and skills to improve relationships with the co-parent and children is available at: online.divorce-education.comBack To Top